Once a year, millions of Americans "practice" for a currency crisis...

 2. Check the spelling: Make sure you're at the right URL.
 Many scam-based websites will look almost like the real thing.
 Sites with ".co" after them are often fake sites and may also have hackers lurking.

-And if you aren't familiar with a retailer's website, check for a designation from the Better Business Bureau, and be sure to read some reviews from past customers before filling in your personal information.
+And if you aren't familiar with a retailer's website, check for a designation from the Better Business Bureau and read some reviews from past customers before filling in your personal information.

 3. Shield yourself: Lots of Internet shopping means the potential for pop-ups, malware, viruses, and other nasty bugs.
 Invest in a good malware-removal program and a good antivirus program.
 I use Norton programs for both.
 You can check out a free trial right here.